Additional Therapeutic Supports

 At Springbrook, supporting the whole person means ensuring that each individual is leading a healthy, active lifestyle tailored to his or her unique interests.
 From Adaptive Physical Education to our Special Olympics program, we provide a range of opportunities for individuals of all ages and abilities to get moving and stay strong.

 Springbrook has proudly served as home to the Scorpions Special Olympics basketball team for nearly 25 years.
 Each January, more than 30 athletes 8-years-old and older try out for spots on the Varsity, Junior Varsity, or Skills teams.
-A typical season, which runs from January through March, consists of multiple tournaments across New York State—one of which is played on our home court during the annual Springbrook Invitational Tournament, which will take place on March 30, 2019.
+A typical season, which runs from January through March, consists of multiple tournaments across New York State—one of which is played on our home court during the Springbrook Invitational Tournament, which takes place annually in March.

 Track and Field

 As a result of the generosity of The Russel Family, proud Scorpions Sponsors, Springbrook was able to add a track and field team to the list of Special Olympics certified sports that we offer in 2014.
 Each year, the track and field team has grown in popularity.
 This small but determined group begins preparing for the April – June season in February.
-The track and field team, which is open to athletes 8 years old and older, travels to various locations to compete in several meets across New York State, and this year we will host our own invitational on June 1 (tentative date subject to availability of competitors).
+The track and field team, which is open to athletes 8 years old and older, travels to various locations to compete in several meets across New York State, and at our own invitational (annual date subject to availability of competitors).

 Just like our Kids Unlimited Preschool, we are bringing together children with and without disabilities.
 In this setting, children can learn from each other; when all can participate, everybody wins!
 Our Springbrook Scorpions athletic team boasts some of the most talented coaches in the region.
 Your child will benefit from quality structured instruction while having fun in a supportive environment!